Tinggong/Microstructure.jl/README.md

 [![Build Status](https://github.com/Tinggong/Microstructure.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/Tinggong/Microstructure.jl/actions/workflows/CI.yml?query=branch%3Amain)

 Microstructure.jl is a Julia package for fast and probabilistic microstructure imaging.
-It features flexible and extendable compartment modeling with diffusion MRI and combined diffusion-relaxometry MRI.
-It provides generic estimators including Markov Chain Monte Carlo (MCMC) sampling methods and Monte Carlo dropout with neural networks.
+It features flexible and extendable compartment modeling with diffusion MRI and combined diffusion-relaxometry MRI and provides generic estimators including Markov Chain Monte Carlo (MCMC) sampling methods and Monte Carlo dropout with neural networks.

 Microstructure.jl is under active development, testing and optimization and updates will be shared throughout this process.
 You are welcome to try it out and provide feedback on any issues encountered.
 Microstructure.jl has a developing [documentation website](https://tinggong.github.io/Microstructure.jl/dev/) introducing functional API and features of the package.
 More tutorials and recommendations will be coming soon.

 ### Installation